Evidence for profile changes in PSR J1713+0747 using the uGMRT: Analysis and Results

-The impact of this profile change event on the timing of this `high quality timing pulsar' for the PTA experiments is important to examine.
-For the timing analysis, the Band 5 data were collapsed to 8 sub-bands and a single frequency-resolved template was constructed from the highest S/N profile before the EoT.
-Multi-frequency times-of-arrival (TOAs) were then obtained by cross-correlation in the Fourier domain \citep{Taylor1992}, and analysed using \texttt{TEMPO2} \citep{Hobbs+2006,Edwards+2006} in the TCB frame with the DE436 solar system ephemeris.
-The timing residuals obtained from this analysis are shown in Figure \ref{fig:timres} as black points.
-The phase jump seen in the timing residuals can be attributed to the profile change event and can be seen at all sub-bands.
+The impact of this profile change event on the timing of this \textquoteleft high-quality timing pulsar\textquoteright{} for the PTA experiments is important to examine.
+For the timing analysis, both the Band 5 and Band 3 data were collapsed to 4 sub-bands and a single frequency-resolved template was constructed from the highest S/N profile before the EoT in both bands.
+Multi-frequency times-of-arrival (TOAs) were then obtained by cross-correlation in the Fourier domain (Taylor 1992), and analysed using TEMPO2 (Hobbs et al. 2006; Edwards et al. 2006) in the TCB frame with the DE436 solar system ephemeris.
+The timing residuals obtained from this analysis are shown in Figure 3 as black (Band 3) and grey (Band 5) points.
+The phase jump seen in the timing residuals can be attributed to the profile change event and can be seen at all sub-bands in both Band 3 and Band 5.
 A hint of recovery is also visible, suggesting that the average profile is relaxing to its original shape.
-Such a recovery is also consistent with the variability of the profile indicated by an increased standard deviation visible in difference profiles after the EoT for Band 5 seen in Figure \ref{fig:diffprof}.
+We observe that the timing jump and the subsequent recovery are stronger in Band 5 than in Band 3.
+This faster recovery following a larger jump seen in Band 5, as compared to Band 3, is also consistent with the higher variability of the Band 5 post-event profiles (indicated by increased standard deviation) as seen in Figure \ref{fig:diffprof} (row 4, right column).

-We investigated the frequency dependence of the magnitude of the timing jump by assuming three exponential dip models with different frequency dependencies, namely $\nu^{0}$, $\nu^{-2}$ and $\nu^{-4}$ where $\nu$ is the frequency of observation.
+We investigated the frequency dependence of the timing event by assuming a jump plus exponential recovery models with different observing frequency ($\nu$) dependencies of the form $\nu^{-\alpha}$.
 These models can be expressed mathematically as